 Accommodation and services - think twice before you save

 Airbnb and equivalents have had a very damaging effect on cities like Venice.
 I never stay in them for both ethical and safety reasons, but many travellers are happy to save a bit of money and feel as though they're 'living like a local'.
-Individual Italians are generally keen to make a quick tax-free buck, so in the last few years huge numbers of residential flats have been converted to holiday lets which make far more money than longer-term rentals.
+Naturally, many property-owners are keen to make a quick tax-free buck, so in the last few years huge numbers of residential flats have been converted to holiday lets which make far more money than longer-term rentals.
 Locals and would-be residents are priced out of the city, while those remaining have to share buildings with constantly arriving holidaymakers, with all the extra noise, disruption and security issues that involves.
 Holiday lets very rarely follow the local rules about recycling and reducing waste.
 They often don't pay any or enough tax to cover the expense they cause, aren't registered and aren't subject to the laws followed by 'official' hotels and B&Bs.
 To cater for these Airbnbers, local businesses have closed down to be replaced by tourist-friendly supermarkets.
 It is really much better for Venice, for legitimate business-owners, and for travellers themselves, to stay in mainstream, regulated accommodation which encroaches as little as possible on local housing stock and living conditions.

 Shop local and keep the city sustainable